 - Focus on research

-- Earn your MD/MBA or another combined degree
+- Earn an MD/MBA or another combined degree

 - Practice medicine in a rural area